-To provide the respected leadership alliance that enables and promotes the joined-up conservation and management of the eel in the Member States of Europe and beyond, linking all interests in an open and effective process to achieve SEG's Vision.
+To provide the respected leadership alliance that enables and promotes the joined-up conservation and management of the eel in the Member States of Europe and across the eel's range, linking all interests in an open and effective process to achieve SEG's Vision.

-These are defined in more detail, with the strategies designed to achieve these, in our Theory of Change.
+These are defined in more detail, with the strategies designed to achieve these, in our Theory of Change .
 Our work and this standard is designed to support the European Union Council Regulation (EC) No 1100/2007 (hereafter referred to as the 'EU Eel Regulation').
-This is for, as described in Article 1, 'the protection and sustainable use of the stock of European eel'.
+This is to support the overall objective, as described in Article 1, 'the protection and sustainable use of the stock of European eel'.

-3. The Purpose of this standard
+3. The purpose of this standard